smartdevicelink/sdl_evolution/proposals/nnnn-main-menu-updating.md

 ## Alternatives considered
 1. The author attempted to find a solution to the slowdown caused by head units processing VR grammars attached to `AddCommand` and `AddSubmenu` but was unable to find a solution.
 The VR grammars have to be sent entirely (i.e. they can't be paginated) so that the user can say any of them at any given time.
 2. The author considered separating out `WindowCapability.supportsDynamicMenus` into `.supportsDynamicMenuArtwork` and `.supportsDynamicSubMenus`, but determined it was worth the simplicity to require an HMI to support all dynamic menu features or none.
-3. The author considered adding dynamic menu updating to `PerformInteraction` menus as well, but determined that is less of an issue and would be better suited for a separate proposal.
+3. The author considered adding "dynamic menu updating" to `PerformInteraction` menus as well, but determined that is less of an issue and would be better suited for a separate proposal.